robertaicenogle/1.1_Excel.xlsx/README.md

 ### Conclusions based on Outcomes based on Goals?

-Based on the data, the higher the goal, the more likely the campaign was to fail.
+The success and failure of a goal are inversely correlated.
 Campaigns which had a lower goal were more likely to succeed.
+Those with goals under $5,000.
+Generally, the higher the goal, the more likely the campaign was to fail.

 ### Line Chart Outcomes vs Goals
 ![](Resources/Outcomes_vs_Goals.png)